Custom Website Development vs WordPress in South Africa

 Quick Answer

 In South Africa, WordPress makes sense for content-led business websites that need a familiar CMS and a faster route to launch.
-Custom website development is superior when the business requires strict performance control, unusual workflows, or deep software integrations.
+Custom website development fits better when the business requires strict performance control, unusual workflows, or deep software integrations.
 The right platform choice depends heavily on business complexity, growth plans, and required post-launch flexibility.

 Key Takeaways